Hi

 It's a little like asking if an amplifier that goes to 1MHZ is better than an amplifier that goes to 50kHz or like comparing DVD to Blu-Ray (on a regular-size TV) from across a football field.
 The resolution of your eyes isn't good enough to see the difference.

-Not a full SoX front-end but the SoX FAQ says foobar2000 might work for you.and DougDbug do you know a sox front end ,i have do downsampling from 48 to 44.1 to burn
+Not a full SoX front-end but the SoX FAQ says foobar2000 might work for you.

 yes i have seend the site with the compare about different software , i haven't understood foobar and foobar with foo_dps_resampler(sox) because the foobar installation doesn't include a resampler i guess